Bachelor of Medical Radiation

 Medical radiations is a rapidly advancing healthcare discipline involving the application of ionising and non-ionising radiation for the diagnosis and treatment of injury and disease.

-RMIT has a multidisciplinary approach to medical radiations, with the option to study all medical radiations disciplines at degree level.
+RMIT has a multidisciplinary approach to medical radiations, and is the only Victorian university to teach all three medical radiations streams together, offering a true interdisciplinary experience.

 Why study medical radiations at RMIT?